hashamali/gglog/README.md

 #### API

-The `sl.Log` interface exposes the following methods:
+The `gsl.Log` interface exposes the following methods:

 * `With(metadata interface{}) GGLog`: Provide a new logger that will include the metadata in subsequent logs.
 * `Info(message string)`: Log the provided message at the info level.